adamtran042-portfolio/case-1-funnel-analysis/README.md

 ## Analysis Overview
 - SQL used to construct a user-level funnel across product categories (view → cart → purchase).
 - Python used to aggregate funnel metrics, group low-volume categories, and visualize conversion performance.
+- Power BI used to build an interactive dashboard that highlights funnel drop off, category traffic share, and purchase share to support business facing interpretation.

 ## Key Findings
 - Revenue and conversions are concentrated in a small number of high-performing categories.